keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 >
 1. ♈︎ Aries = Calcination, the furnance --- Von Braun, Bismarck, Dr Livingstone [the elect, the warmongers]
 2. ♉︎ Taurus = Congelation (crystalisation) --- Walter Asch
-3. ♋︎ ---
+3. ♊︎ ---
 4. ♋︎ Cancer = Solution --- Leni, the robot guide
 5. ♌︎ Leo = Digestion --- The Bomb, "a fireburst came roaring and sovereign, the sun was in..."
 6. ♍︎ = Distillation --- Tyrone Slothrop, a "double Virgo"
 7. ♎︎ ---
 8. ♏︎ Scorpio = Separation --- Nora
-9. ♐︎ Sagittarius = Ceration (controlled oxidisation through heating) --- Galina = Galena [lead], "red Sagittarius", heating turns elemental lead into read lead oxide.
+9. ♐︎ Sagittarius = Ceration (controlled oxidisation through heating) --- Galina = Galena [lead], "red Sagittarius", heating turns elemental lead into red lead oxide.
 Gretel and the colt, "full of the Sagittarian fire"; Hansel and Gretel = burning the witch
 10. ♑︎ ---
 11. ♒︎ ---
 12. ♓︎ Projection = (turning lead into gold, The alchemical symbol of the Ouroboros, also projection of the rocket) ---  Pökler = pickler = acid +  nitrates = explosives.
 Neptune.
 PISCES = Astral projection.
 Pökler = pickler = acid +  nitrates = explosives
 {: .zodiac}

 Processes abscent in the novel and abscent in the chemical warfare:
->Solidification (Gemini ♋︎), Sublimation (Libra ♎︎), Fermentation (Capricorn ♑︎), Multiplication (Aquarius ♒︎)
+>Solidification (Gemini ♊︎), Sublimation (Libra ♎︎), Fermentation (Capricorn ♑︎), Multiplication (Aquarius ♒︎)
 {: .zodiac}

 > The great cusp—green equinox and turning, dreaming fishes [♓︎ = pisces = projection]